Robust adaptive Lasso in high-dimensional logistic regression: Concluding remarks

 In this paper we have presented a robust adaptive method for sparse logistic regression.
 Based on the DPD loss function and general adaptive weighted penalties, we have proposed a family of estimators depending on a parameter $\alpha \geq 0$ controlling the trade-off between efficiency and robustness.
 Moreover, these estimators are indeed robust for $\alpha > 0,$ as is shown by the IF analysis, and enjoy oracle properties (consistently perform model selection and parameter estimation) for all $\alpha$ under some necessary assumptions.
 Besides, we have developed a computational algorithm based on the well known IRLS to compute our proposed estimators and we have compared the performance of our proposed estimators to some existing robust and nonrobust methods under pure data and contaminated data through a simulation study.
 Our results show a clear improvement in robustness for our proposals while remaining competitive in efficiency.
 Finally, we employed our proposed method on four real datasets involving different types of cancer classification, obtaining promising results in each of the four cases.
 The logistic regression model for high dimensional data works conveniently to study gene expression profiling, as it performs gene identification and patient classification.
 Further, measurement errors on gene expression could influence the gene selection, and thus, robust methods are particularly advantageous.

 The competent performance of the proposed methods encourages the extension to more general regression models, as the Poisson regression.
 Concurrently, robust methodology for high dimensional data based on the DPD could be developed to define robust statistical tests for high dimensional data, an inadequately explored field.
-Besides, a data driven study may be carried out so as to select optimal values of the tuning parameter $\alpha.$
+Besides, a data-driven study for the selection of the optimal tuning parameter $\alpha,$ as already indicated, remain in our plans in respect of further extension of this work.